jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-11-1.png" width="90%" style="display: block; margin: auto;" />

-When we run it we get our graph.
+When we run it, we get our graph.
 It includes the variable names for each axis and shows the range of data through the tick marks.
 What is missing is the actual data.
 For that we need to specify what type of graph it is.
 We literally add it with the + followed by the type of graph we want.
 Make sure that the + is at the end of a line, not the start of one.
 Starting a line with the + will not work.

 Let's start with point and line graphs.